Last Updated on January 15, 2023

-Add-ons are the heart and soul to Kodi’s user experience, as they offer extra functionalities to Kodi.
-Service add-ons that provide media content are most popular among Kodi users, and you can enjoy both premium and free content.
+Add-ons are the heart and soul of Kodi’s user experience, as they offer extra functionalities to Kodi.
+Service add-ons that provide media content are most popular among Kodi users, and you can enjoy both premium and free streaming content.

 The official add-on repository offers 950+ add-ons, and dozens of them can help you fetch streaming materials from major streaming services (if only you sign up for the service).

 Alongside the official repository, there are hundreds of third-party repositories that host homebrew video and utility add-ons.
-Some of them even offer free movies and TV shows, albeit from unverified sources.
+Some of them even offer to watch movies and watch TV shows for free, albeit from unverified sources.
 Still, you can stream a wide variety of media content over the network using add-ons on Kodi.

 There are emulator add-ons available as well, and you can have a taste of retro gaming with various Atari, Doom, Commodore, Nintendo, SEGA, and Sony PlayStation emulators, as long as you have the game ROMs.

-In addition, you can playback up to 4K Ultra HD content over the network via Kodi, assuming that you have high-speed internet connectivity and supported devices.
+In addition, you can playback up to 4K Ultra HD content over the network via Kodi, assuming that you have high-speed internet connectivity, a web browser, and supported media devices.
 When installed on a Firestick 4K, Kodi can handle HLG, HDR10, and Dolby Vision video enhancements, as well as Dolby Atmos and Dolby Digital Plus audio channels with ease.